sb Command¶

 These flags apply to all sb commands:

---config <file>: Config file (default:$HOME/.sbsh/config.yaml)-v, --verbose: Enable verbose logging--log-level <level>: Log level (debug, info, warn, error)--run-path <path>: Run path directory
+--config <file>: Config file (default:$HOME/.sbsh/config.yaml).
+See the Configuration guide for theConfigurationdocument schema.-v, --verbose: Enable verbose logging--log-level <level>: Log level (debug, info, warn, error)--run-path <path>: Run path directory

 Examples¶